atteneder/glTFastDemo/README.md

 Then remove the package *Test Framework* (com.unity.test-framework) and anything that depends on it.

 > To remove compiler errors, restarting the Editor may be required

+#### Run Brotli Compression

+The build is configured to have no compression for faster iterations.

 ## License